bitburner-official/bitburner-src/markdown/bitburner.gang.md

 </td><td>

 Check if you're in a gang.
+Does not require API access.

 </td></tr>